 The cold fizzy drink that quenched my parched throat made me realise of the drained faces of poor kids drinking from a roadside rusted pump that gushed out muddy water but once in their cupped hands felt like nectar for them.

-There are innumerable expressions and experiences to life we all witnessed during our childhood.
-And that is what an awakened state is .
+There are innumerable expressions and experiences to life we all have witnessed during our childhood.
+And that is what an innocent awakened state is .
 Just being humane to human expressions.
-For if we have felt all the above and more , clearly shows that we have taken birth to experience our journey spiritually with expressions of love and compassion that leads to pure serving .
+For if we have felt all of the above and more , clearly shows that we have taken birth to experience our journey spiritually with expressions of love and compassion to pure serving others .
 That’s another story as with passing years we are made to reframe our sensitivity conducive to our upbringing and company .

 Each one of us has his or her share of childhood memories especially of the town one is raised in.
 Our early memories do remain etched throughout our lives.
-Let me share My first significant memory of childhood when I was around 5-6 years of not just my school days but more of my time spent with my parents and journeying with them .
+Let me share My first significant memory of childhood when I was around 5-6 years .
+A memory not just of the school days but more of my time spent with my parents journeying with them .

 Little does one realise what is in the storehouse of the destined time granted to each one of us .

-Spending great times in cities like Calcutta and Bangalore the childhood and teens witnessed the best fusion of culture, fashion and holy ness.Experiencing the posh yet submissive Indo Punjabi, Anglo, Christian, Bong , Kannada atmosphere all my teens I understood and felt I was born to be in a city venturer forever.
-There was no two ways about it.
-Now that is what I had perceived as a child.. the rest of course is history ..
+Spending great times in cities like Calcutta and Bangalore the childhood and teens witnessed the best fusion of culture, fashion and holy ness.Experiencing the posh yet submissive Indo Punjabi, Anglo, Christian, Bong , Kannada atmosphere all my teens I understood and felt I was born to be a city venturer forever.
+There was no two ways about it!
+Now that’s what I had perceived as a child.. the rest of course is history ..

 The Holy Ganga Ghat so awakening:

-The sight of River Hooghly was a treat to the eye though the sacred waters suffered because of the ghats which catered to the multi rituals carried with honour but only to pile on the residual after effect of litter, adding up to the already scattered drinking bottles , tattered clothes, and polybags etc. left behind by mankind in continuum which I guess was also religiously considered a natural and normal sight and way of living .
+The sight of River Hooghly was a treat to the eye though the sacred waters suffered because the ghats which catered to the multi rituals carried with honour suffocated with the pile of all the residual after effect of litter, adding up to the already scattered drinking bottles , tattered clothes, and polybags etc. by mankind in continuum which I guess was always considered a natural and normal sight and way of living .

-The old outlets would be reflected with low wats of bulbs , the pathways decorated with pillars of Victorian lanterns held high from the ground level, offered just a throwaway effect of sparing light and seemed busy entertaining only bugs dancing around its shades, so walking there would always make ones step feel extremely heavy.
+The old outlets ( of tea stalls, refreshments etc) would be reflected with low wats of bulbs , and for that matter even the pathways decorated with pillars of Victorian lanterns were held so high from the ground level, that they just obliged to offer a throwaway effect of sparing light and seemed way to preoccupied entertaining bugs dancing around its shades, so walking there would always make the steps feel extremely heavy.
 I never liked the evenings there.
-Little cheer on the face was found by having , Fanta, chocolate , jhaal muri and puchkas.
+Little cheer on the face was found only by having , Fanta, chocolate , jhaal muri and puchkas.

 The Sun kissed birds and waters